Leaky homes liability rules could change

 The report was called for last year by the Government and a response is expected by early next year.

-Next story in National: Chemist wins top science awards
+Next story in New Zealand: Chemist wins top science awards

 Copyright © 2012, Radio New Zealand